-Warts are caused by the human papilloma virus (HPV).
+Warts and verrucas are small, rough lumps on your skin, which are caused by the human papillomavirus (HPV).
 This virus is spread through skin-to-skin contact or by touching surfaces contaminated with HPV.

 Warts can appear almost anywhere on your skin.
 However, warts on hands and warts on feet (verrucas) are most likely.

-Warts often go away naturally but, if required, can usually be treated with over-the-counter or prescribed medications.
+Warts often go away naturally.
+However, this can take months or years.
+If needed, they can usually be treated with over-the-counter or prescribed medications.
 Warts can also be removed by freezing (cryotherapy) or, occasionally, with minor surgery.

 There are several different types of warts.